 Closeup of Evergreen Dogwood ‘Mountain Moon’.

-This video was taken on June 7 and the flowers should last into July.
-So that is 4 months of bloom (March-July) from all the Dogwoods on the garden.
+This video was taken on June 7 and the flowers should last into August so that is 5 months of bloom (March-August) from all the Dogwoods in the garden.